Cable cars in Chicago: Accidents and incidents

-However, although they were the current state of the art in public transportation, Chicago's cable car operators had their share of accidents and incidents, and were implicated as the cause of death of more than one prominent citizen of the time, including U.S. Senator Francis B. Stockbridge.
+Although they were the current state of the art in public transportation, Chicago's cable car operators had their share of accidents and incidents, and were implicated as the cause of death of more than one prominent citizen of the time, including U.S. Senator Francis B. Stockbridge.
 In another instance, Cleveland Mayor Tom L. Johnson narrowly avoided serious injury when the automobile he was driving was hit by a cable car; Johnson had been in Chicago specifically to see the cable car system and evaluate its potential for use in Cleveland.

 One of the more widely reported accidents occurred on December 12, 1894, when a Milwaukee Avenue line car's grip failed upon entering the incline to the Washington Street Tunnel.
 The crew attempted to apply the brakes, but the car was so full of passengers that it could not be stopped, and it crashed into a West Madison Street line car that was already in the tunnel.
 Two people were killed in the collision, but many others were evacuated shortly before the stove fires on the two cars ignited the cars themselves.